taneshadeshaw/notes/README.md

 Next, use a scheduling tool or plan to allocate time to each task.
 Allocating time helps you stay focused and makes sure that each aspect of your programming work is given the attention it deserves.
 You can use tools like Trello, Asana, or Google Calendar to schedule your day and keep track of tasks.
  - 来自帮助助手

+# 2024-03-03
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive for clarity and simplicity in your solutions.
+Avoid unnecessary complexity as it often leads to bugs and maintenance nightmares.
+Remember, you write code not only for computers but also for humans to read, understand, and maintain."

+This quote reminds us that while we're crafting complex systems, the most elegant solutions are often those that are simple and easy to understand.
+It's about writing clean, concise code that accomplishes the task at hand without over-engineering.